flutter/website/tutorials/get-started/index.md

 ### What you'll build

-You'll implement a simple mobile app that proposes startup names.
+You'll implement a simple mobile app that proposes names for a startup company.
 The user can select and unselect proposed names, saving the best ones.
 The code generates ten names at a time.
 As the user scrolls, new batches of names are generated.

 <center><img src="images/StartupNameGenerator-screenshot.png" alt="Screenshot of the name generator"></center>
 <center>[PENDING: Temporary image - replace this with video.]</center><br><br>

-The following video shows how the app works:
+The following video shows how the finished app works:

-[PENDING: insert video]
+[PENDING: Matt is making the video]

 <div class="whats-the-point" markdown="1">